eBayClassifiedsGroup/marathon_deploy/README.md

 ## Installation

-Ensure Ruby (1.9+) and gem are installed on you system, then run:
+Ensure Ruby (1.9+) and ruby-dev and gem are installed on you system, then run:

 ```
 $ gem install marathon_deploy